ctoec/data-visualization/README.md

 - Demand Estimation
   - Contains two estimates of demand created by Skylight:
     - Number of children under 6 who are under 3.44X of the poverty line which is roughly 75% of the state median income.
-    - Number of children under 6 in families who are under 200% of poverty with 2 working parents.
+    - Number of children under 6 in families who are under 200% of poverty with at least one working parent.
 - Shapefiles
   - Census TIGER files with shapes associated with towns
   - Islands are ignored